 Headquartered in Australia, TPG is the fourth telco to be granted the license to operate in Singapore.
 Currently, TPG offers a $10 plan for users.
 At $10 per month, it is packed with 30 SMS and 300 minutes of talk time and 1 GB roaming data to selected countries on top of the 50GB data it offers.
 Do note that you can only do a self-collection of your SIM card at selected pick-up locations.

 How to choose out of the many SIM-only plans?

 It all depends on your needs.
-If you want the cheapest one, we will recommend Singtel’s GOMO.
+If you want the cheap and good one, we will recommend TPG.
 However, if you’re going to use without any worry, Starhub’s giga may be for you.
-If you hate Singtel and Starhub’s network, go for M1or Circles.Life.
-No matter which of this you choose, you can always get TPG just to try out.
-After all, it’s free!
+If you hate Singtel and Starhub’s network, go for M1 or Circles.Life.
 Signing up for everyone of this is easy.
 All you have to do is head over to there website, complete the registration and wait for your SIM card to arrive.